 That’s because I have a separate article dedicated to going fish free!
 Feel free to read my ‘No Fish Diet’ article here.
 I separated “meat” from fish into two articles because the unique nutritional factors each category contains.

 Perhaps the most important question you need to answer is this one: Why am I going meat free?

-The motivation behind ordering a plant-based burger when your friends are getting beef.
+It’s the motivation behind ordering a plant-based burger when your friends are getting beef.

 Why go meat free?
 Lets talk about a few reasons!: